pjanul/pymgal/README.md

 #### Input:

-* The snapshot simulation file.
+* The path to your snapshot simulation file.
 Can be any flavour or Gadget or GIZMO.
 Can be formatted snap_XYZ or snap_XYZ.hdf5.
-* A list [x, y, z, r] where (x, y, z) is the centre of the projection region and r is its radius, both in physical.
+* The path to your config.yaml file.
+You can use the built-in config.yaml file, or you can specify a different path and use that one.
 * The directory where you'd like to output your files.

 #### Output: